 - Be aware of what the next dog is doing but do not worry unless they are interfering with your dog in some way.

-- A dog about to move from a sit or stand or down should be corrected instantly, not later, and even prevented from actually moving.
+- A dog about to move from a sit or down stay should be corrected instantly, not later, and even prevented from actually moving.

 - Better by far to keep working your dog on the lead than attempt off lead work too quickly.
 The lead and chain are your BIG HELP, keep using them.
 DO NOT BE IN A RUSH TO GO ONTO THE NEXT STAGE.

 - If the ground work of heeling is carried out very well, then the work which follows will be much easier and you will have a dog which is confident in what he is doing.
 Always use the same words of command (one word for each command) i.e.